Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Beware the beast that smiles.

-The four looked up at each other.
+The four stared at each other.
 Blynn shot a smug glance at Hyren.
 “Yep.
 That’s sure vague, all right,” she said.

-The Grundo looked defeated for a moment before shrugging.
+The Grundo thought for a moment, then shrugged.
 “So a prankster got into the bakery this morning,” he said.
-“It’s a pretty ingenious practical joke, really.
-Although I would have been more direct and morbid about it.”
+“It’s a pretty ingenious practical joke, really.”
 He chuckled, trying to mask the lingering unease behind his skepticism.
 As much as he hated to believe in it all, things tended to happen for a reason in Neopia.
 In a world of spells, curses, and prophecies, this sort of occurrence was not unheard of.

 Terra plinked a few coins into the tray and passed it back over the counter.
 “Hyren’s right,” she said to Pharazon, who still held the paper in his claws, looking rather pale.
-“It could have just been a prank, or they got some papers mixed up when they were baking, or something.
-We shouldn’t get so worked up.”
+“It could have just been a prank, or they got some papers mixed up when they were baking, or something.”

 He glanced back up at her, his ears drooping.
-“But what if it’s not?” he asked.
+“But what if it’s real?” he asked.
 “What if something happens?
 This could be a warning.”

 His owner took a deep breath and rapped her knuckles on the table as she stood up.
-“Then we’ll have to keep on our guard,” she said.
 “Don’t worry.
 We know how to look out for ourselves.”

 “Yeah, nobody better mess with us,” Blynn added with a toothy smile.
 “We’ll keep you safe.”